deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 The value of the ``isotropic_j`` is the isotropic *J*-coupling, here given as ``15 Hz``.
-We have additionally defined an optional ``j_symmetric`` key, whose value holds a SymmetricTensor object representing the traceless 2nd-rank symmetric *J*-coupling tensor.
+We have additionally defined an optional ``j_symmetric`` key, whose value holds a SymmetricTensor instance representing the traceless 2nd-rank symmetric *J*-coupling tensor.

 Additionally, the dipolar coupling interaction between the coupled nuclei is defined with an optional